NETWAYS/gitlab-training/day1/06_Server/04_Connect_Local_Remote.md

  * Leave it as `Private`
  * Create the project
 * Note:
- * Learn about the project view and the SSH clone URL
+ * Learn about the project view and the HTTPS clone URL

 ~~~SECTION:handouts~~~